-The Kur river is the largest river of Azerbaijan.
-It stretches for 1,515 kilometres and covers an area of 188 thousand sq. km.
-The Kur originates from the Hel River in Turkey, passes through Azerbaijan and flows into the Caspian Sea in the south-eastern part of the country.
+The Kur river is the largest river in Azerbaijan.
+It stretches for 1,515 kilometers and covers an area of 188 thousand sq. km.
+The Kur originates from the Hel River in Turkey, passes through Azerbaijan, and flows into the Caspian Sea in the south-eastern part of the country.

 The Araz River covers an area of 86 thousand sq. km until its junction with the Kur River.
-It originates from the Bingol mountains in Turkey at the altitude of 3300 meters.
+It originates from the Bingol mountains in Turkey at an altitude of 3300 meters.
 On the whole, the Araz River forms Azerbaijan's border with Turkey and Iran.
-It passes through Azerbaijan in its lower 80 kilometres and joins the Kur River near Sabirabad.
+It passes through Azerbaijan in its lower 80 kilometers and joins the Kur River near Sabirabad.

 These two rivers belong to the group of rivers, flowing at full under the influence of snow and rainfalls in spring and rainfalls in autumn.